daidensacha/mp3-garden-journal/README.md

 Checking `main.js:5`, the item in my javascript file that the error is pointing to is ` $('.sidenav').sidenav();`.

+To confirm, I commented out the  `$('.sidenav').sidenav();` in my `main.js` and pushed the code to GitHub to test in Heroku what happens.
+The sidenav is disabled, but the issue is still there, so the issue is deeper than the sidenav.

 The strange thing is that when I use in portrait on my iPad, the sidenav is activated, but the issue is still not showing on the iPad.
 Furthermore, I have tested these forms, creating events with my iPhone and this issue was not there before.

 I am using materializecss 1.0.0, the latest stable release.